SpencerCornish/ESOF-423-Belgrade-Senior-Center/USERREADME.md

 To view the current users, meals, or activies you can hover over the `View` tab in the top left of the screen.
 Select which category you would like to view.

 You are able to search through the list by keywords, and can export the list you have searched by clicking the `CSV` button in the right top corner of the screen.

+On any one of the pages, simply click on an item in the able and it will open a detailed page where the information can be edited with the click of a button.

 ## Formatting for `New` Forms